packagist/private-packagist-docs/docs/cloud/bitbucket-server-integration-setup.md

     </div>
 </div>

-To allow your users to authenticate to Private Packagist Self-Hosted with their Bitbucket Data Center / Server account, you'll first need to create an integration in Private Packagist.
+To allow your users to authenticate to Private Packagist with their Bitbucket Data Center / Server account, you'll first need to create an integration in Private Packagist.
 This document walks you through the required steps.

 ## Open the Add Integration form